πŸ’ŒBecome a special free WeCookier member. Gift included! πŸŽ πŸ›’βž‘οΈ Shop Gotta-havs!

 However...

 ...my mother purchased the Cosori dehydrator and loves it!
-I see no difference between hers and mine.
-So here is the link to that one instead.
-The link is for the 6 shelf, but if you go over, they also have a 10 shelf one that costs more:
+After testing it, I see no difference between hers and mine.

-• LARGE CAPACITY & STAINLESS STEEL: 10 stainless steel trays (15.55" x 14.96") provide up to 16.2 square feet to make a variety of food at once, while the glass door lets you monitor food without letting the heat out
+• LARGE CAPACITY & STAINLESS STEEL: 10 stainless steel trays (15.55" x 14.96") provide up to 16.2 square feet The glass door lets you monitor food without letting the heat out

 *Here is a good video on dehydrators for cookies.
 It's about half an hour long, but so informative.